 Does Clarins sell in Mainland China?

 Just by going to the footer of the Clarins website, I went to the list of websites they have.
 I selected “Clarins China” and was redirected to the Chinese Clarins website which specifies that Clarins China is registered in Shanghai.
 So since they are also based in Mainland China, the answer is yes Clarins does sell in Mainland China.
+So Clarins is not cruelty-free just because they did not avoid their products from being tested by the authorities.

 Which brands should I support instead?